anhtienton/herbaceous/README.md

 [Herbaceous BGG link](https://boardgamegeek.com/boardgame/195314/herbaceous)

-This is a fan project to see if it is possible to replicate the Herbaceous mechanics/engine in Python.
+This is a fan project to see if it is possible to replicate the Herbaceous mechanics/engine in Python as a text-based game.
 Although it is not perfect, it should run on linux and Mac with Python 3.6.
-It only uses command line options.
+The game is played through command line inputs.
 This was not made for monetary reasons (as it is on github) but only as a fun side-project and proof of concept.

 ### Gameplay screenshot